reedmaxwell/EcoSLIM/Examples/README.md

 **ParFlow_SteadyFlux:**  hillslope domain with constant recharge and ET applied at the top and bottom of the hill respectively.

+**ParFlow_MixedBCs:**  hillslope domain with constant recharge at the surface and fixed head boundaries on the sides.

 **Hillslope_Simulations:**
 Cases from [Maxwell et al. Ecohydrology](https://doi.org/10.1002/eco.2042)